MattSchumacher/DPS941_MobileRobotics_Group9/lab3/aws-robomaker-sample-application-delivery-challenge/README.md

 ### Q4: What is inflation radius (in the context of autonomous navigation).

-### Q5: Which navigation paramters did you tune using the document in the link below?
+### Q5: Which navigation parameters did you tune using the document in the link below?

 ## Roman's Reflection:
 ### Q1: What is autonomous navigation in mobile robotics?